IsoLinearCHiP/docs/get-started/permissions.md

 restrict = true  # can access only the tables listed below
 ```

-`restrict = false`: (default) The pREST will serve in public mode.
-You can write/read/delete every data without configuring permissions.
+`restrict = false`: (default) pREST will serve in public mode.
+You can write/read/delete all data without configuring permissions.

 `restrict = true`: you need to configure the permissions of all tables.